insin/get-form-data/README.md

-To get data for individual form elements (which may contain multiple form inputs with the same name), use the `getNamedFormElementData(form, elementName)` function, which is exposed as a proprety of `getFormData`:
+To get data for individual form elements (which may contain multiple form inputs with the same name), use the `getNamedFormElementData(form, elementName)` function, which is exposed as a property of `getFormData`:

 ```html
 <form id="tshirtForm">